How come the math building has become my favorite place to take pictures?

 I actually do have a class in the math building this year (it’s a history class, though, interestingly), and so I’ve found myself in here a little more often.
 As it’s turned out, there are some really great places to get pictures.

 These maps are in the same room as the big globe, which I’ve featured as a background on this blog before.
 I thought they were colorful and pretty and would make for a nice backdrop to my outfit, and since I’d used the globe before, I wanted to try something different.
 As the maps (and globe) also situated in a rather central location in the building, I had to be careful about not getting caught posing for pictures by anyone walking by (not that it’s like, illegal to take pictures of yourself for your fashion blog — but it is a little weird) , but otherwise, it was an easy place to use for pictures.
 Maybe I’ll feature these maps again.

 That’s about it for today.
-Thanks for reading, and I’ll see you in the next one with more updates on my trip to Nepal.
+Thanks for reading, and I’ll see you in the next one with more updates on my life at Notre Dame.
 Don’t forget to check me out on Pinterest, Instagram, Facebook, Bloglovin, Twitter, and Tumblr!
 For business inquiries, shoot me an email at firstname.lastname@example.org!